RightWrite/RighWrite/README.md

 ### Hi there, I'm Vishesh 👋

-Passionate cloud architect and data science enthusiast, I bring a developer's mindset to deliver high-impact cloud solutions.
+Passionate cloud architect and a machine learning enthusiast, I bring a developer's mindset to deliver high-impact cloud solutions.
 Proficient in AWS, Kubernetes, Platform Engineering, Programming, Data Engineering, and Machine Learning, I am a strong advocate for DevOps practices and cloud-native architecture.
 Known for optimizing development workflows, leading technical teams, and implementing industry best practices, I ensure software security and compliance.
 My MSc in Artificial Intelligence from the University